Robert-Hellinga/froyo-games/README.md

 ### Notes/Assumptions

 Assumptions or Simplifications:
- * When playing online, wait for other player to join before making the first move.
+ * When playing online, wait for opponent player to join before making the first move.
 Otherwise, turn cycle might be broken

 Interesting data files:

 Known Bugs:
+ * Names do not display properly on top/bottom with online (both players see the same name on top and bottom)
  * Othello turn cycling does not work with online feature.

 ### Impressions